jmcanterafonseca-iota/data-space-connector/packages/data-space-connector-models/docs/reference/interfaces/IActivityQuery.md

-# Interface: IActivityObjectTargetTriple
+# Interface: IActivityQuery

-(Activity,Object,Target) Triple for denoting combinations to be handled by a DS Connector App
+(Activity,Object,Target) Triple for denoting combinations to be handled by a DS Connector App.

 ## Properties